 This is something you will find adorable.
 Your baby is learning new things and is growing into a stronger baby.
 They are building stronger back as well as neck muscles.
 They are also getting used to lying on their tummy.
 And in the process, they learn to lift their head and try various methods of making different movements.
 They will explore more on the better positions they are comfortable in, and they will not be dependent on you for that very soon!
 If this is the reason why your baby has been arching their back, you may notice them wiggle more muscles as they do so.

 Even though this is still a reason you don’t need to be extremely worried over, you still need to have a clear understanding of colic.
 Colic is much like your baby having gas.
 Large amounts of gas is the reason for the colic in babies.
-But colic can also bring other problems with itself as well such as indigestion and discomfort.
+But colic can also bring other problems with itself as well such as indigestion, discomfort or GBS.
 This can be extremely frustrating for the baby as well as for you.
 It is due to this discomfort that your baby may be arching their back.
 The main cause of colic is the going of air in the food canal along with the milk while the baby is being bottle fed.
 Therefore, you need to make sure that your baby doesn’t intake a lot of gas while feeding or else you can choose anti colic bottles for feeding your baby.

 This is another digestion related situation that may be leading your baby to arch their back.
 Acid Reflux in the simplest terms is upward movement of stomach contents via esophageal sphincter and ends up entering the esophagus because of the weak stomach muscles.
 Clinically, acid reflux is known as gastro-oesophageal reflux.
 This causes discomfort to your baby, leading them to arch their back.
 They will mostly do it during feeding and might even be vomiting the milk.
 This is very common and nothing to be worried about.
 You need to avoid this by making them sit or lie in such a way that the reflux ceases.